Bitcoin Mining Explained

 But most people get into mining to make a profit, and at the moment, it’s not profitable for most of the world.
 That said, millions of devices are still mining Bitcoin.

-They’re being paid in BTC, and those that can cover the cost of electricity, care not about the USD value today.
-They are mining because they believe the future value of BTC will far exceed the cost of mining today.
+They’re being paid in BTC, and those that can cover the cost of electricity, care not about the BTC to USD value today.
+They are mining because they believe the future Bitcoin price will far exceed the cost of mining today.

 Bitcoin mining is a burgeoning industry, and whether you’re a multi-million-dollar set up, or you’re doing it solo, anybody can start mining.